 throughout the evening.

 Also on Nov.
-19, we’re hosting the third annual Turkey Tram-a-Ganza to benefit the local LIFT-UP food pantries.
+18, we’re hosting the fourth annual Turkey Tram-a-Ganza to benefit the local LIFT-UP food pantries.
 Guests who donate a frozen turkey between noon and 4 p.m. receive up to four free tram rides to use that day and are entered in a drawing to win an Annual Thrill Pass to the Adventure Park or day passes for the Iron Mountain Hot Springs.

 Heard added, “We’re hoping that having Turkey Tram-a-Ganza and Winter on the Mountain kick-off party on the same day will encourage even more people to participate.
 The Glenwood Springs community is so supportive; I know we can help a lot of area families enjoy a traditional Thanksgiving dinner together.”

 Evenings at Winter on the Mountain begin as you ride the Iron Mountain Tramway from the floor of the Roaring Fork Valley up to the park, rising above the lights of Glenwood Springs.
 At the top, you’re treated to one of the largest light displays on the Western Slope.
-Lights on the tracks for the Alpine Coaster and on the Soaring Eagle Zip Ride enable you to enjoy these thrill rides at night as well as during the daytime, and holiday-themed lighting inside Glenwood Caverns make the King’s Row Tour even more colorful than usual.
+Lights on the tracks for the Alpine Coaster enable you to enjoy this thrill ride at night as well as during the daytime, and holiday-themed lighting inside Glenwood Caverns make the King’s Row Tour even more colorful than usual.
+Our new Haunted Mine Drop is open year-round as well.

 Fire pits in the plaza are a natural gathering place to warm the hands and roast s’mores, with a tempting selection of hot cocoa, cider and winter beverages for kids and adults available inside the Lookout Grille.
 Along with a cozy fireplace and holiday décor, the restaurant offers appetizers, sandwiches, hearty winter specials and desserts.
 Beer, wine, cocktails and a robust Bloody Mary bar round out the drink options.
-Through the end of the year, the Lookout Grille will host Friday Afternoon Club from 4:30 to 7:30 p.m., with free tram rides after 4 p.m., live music and food and drink specials.
+Through February 23, the Lookout Grille will host Friday Afternoon Club from 5 to 8:30 p.m., with free tram rides after 4 p.m., live music and food and drink specials.
+Show the FAC ad from Friday ads in the Post Independent, or mention FAC, to receive free tram rides for up to four people.

 There’s fun indoors and underground, too.
 The 4D Motion Theater is showing “Winter Wipeout,” which features two jolly snowmen racing down a snowy mountain while trying to avoid troublesome Yeti and penguins, as well as “Rats Race,” “Bamboo Express” and “Pirates Rapids.”
 The Wild West laser tag arena, located on the top floor, is a great way to burn off a little energy after dinner.
 Underground, it’s always a comfortable 52 degrees inside the cave.

 The Winter Funday Pass is the best value for you to enjoy Winter on the Mountain.
-It includes the tram ride, unlimited turns on the Alpine Coaster, Soaring Eagle Zip Ride, 4D Motion Theater and laser tag arena, and two guided cave tours at a cost of just $40 per adult and $35 per child, ages 3 to 12.
-A round-trip ride on the Iron Mountain Tramway is $15 per adult and $10 per child for guests who want to view the lights, enjoy lunch or dinner at the Lookout Grille, do some shopping at the General Store and visit with Santa.
+It includes the tram ride, unlimited turns on the Alpine Coaster, Haunted Mine Drop, 4D Motion Theater and laser tag arena, and two guided cave tours at a cost of just $42 per adult and $37 per child, ages 3 to 12.
+A round-trip ride on the Iron Mountain Tramway is $16 per adult and $11 per child for guests who want to view the lights, enjoy lunch or dinner at the Lookout Grille, do some shopping at the General Store and visit with Santa.

-We would like to thank the sponsors that help make Winter on the Mountain a success: Community Banks of Colorado, Glenwood Springs Post Independent, Glenwood Insurance Agency and Safeco Insurance, KSNO the Mammoth, Bighorn Toyota, Sunlight Mountain Resort, Coca-Cola, KREX News Channel 5, Caravan Inn, Tractor Supply Company and Young Services.
+We would like to thank the sponsors that help make Winter on the Mountain a success: Community Banks of Colorado, Glenwood Insurance Agency and Safeco Insurance, Bighorn Toyota, Coca-Cola, Young Services, Tractor Supply Company, KSNO the Mammoth, KREX News Channel 5 and the Glenwood Springs Post Independent.